-The AD7676 uses an external 2.5 V voltage reference.
+The AD7675 uses an external 2.5 V voltage reference.

-The voltage reference input REF of the AD7676 has a dynamic input impedance.
-Therefore, it should be driven by a low impedance source with an efficient decoupling between the REF and REFGND inputs.
-This decoupling depends on the choice of the voltage reference but usually consists of a low ESR tantalum capacitor connected to the REF and REFGND inputs with minimum parasitic inductance.
+The voltage reference input REF of the AD7675 has a dynamic input impedance.
+Therefore, it should be driven by a low impedance source with an efficient decoupling between REF and REFGND inputs.
+This decoupling depends on the choice of the voltage reference but usually consists of a 1 μF ceramic capacitor and a low ESR tantalum capacitor connected to the REF and REFGND inputs with minimum parasitic inductance.
 47 μF is an appropriate value for the tantalum capacitor when used with one of the recommended reference voltages: